ElluIFX/DP100-PyQt5-GUI/readme.md

 ![interface](image/readme/interface.png)

-Translated to English from the original author

-## Features
+Translated to English by utilizing ChatGPT-4.
+There could be errors in translation resulting in nonsensical menu names (hopefully that will not be the case).

 - Basic parameter setting, preset group management, setting modification
 - Data acquisition, plotting, analysis, and saving up to 100Hz (adjustable)